 Mental Health Facts & Links

 Mental health problems are very common.
-In 2014, about:
+Did you know?

 One in five American adults experienced a mental health issue.